OFFICER TRAINING

 What if I get injured?

-There’s more to life in the RAF than training, you’ll have a rich social life where you’ll make life-long friends.
+There’s more to life in the RAF than training.
+You’ll have a rich social life where you’ll make life-long friends.

 Will we have downtime?

 When you’re not training, revising or carrying out preparations, your time is your own.
-This is classed as Not Required for Duty (NRFD) and is dependant on officer training performance throughout the week.
-On base there are variety of activities to take part in, covering sport and recreational facilities.
-Depending on your performance and what stage you are at in the course, you will be able to travel off base and explore the local area.
+This is classed as Not Required for Duty (NRFD) and depends on officer training performance throughout the week.
+On base there are a variety of activities to take part in.
+Depending on your performance and what stage you are at in the course, you’ll be able to travel off base and explore the local area.
+Learn about social, sports and adventure activities in the RAF here.

 Can I go back home to see friends and family?